 Some other notable federal legislative efforts in the past year include:

 Data security breaches and their consequences continued in 2011 to be a burgeoning area of attention and concern for businesses, government enforcement agencies, and private litigants.
 One needed to look no further than the mainstream news media for evidence of the escalating magnitude, sophistication, and cost of data breaches.
 As a result, sophisticated businesses that handle sensitive customer, employee, or commercial information are not only increasing their attention and investment in data security, but also taking steps to anticipate the potential for breach incidents in spite of their best efforts.
 We will be discussing leading-edge strategies for preparing for and responding to a security incident or vulnerability report in a complimentary client briefing on February 29, 2012 entitled Data Breaches, Hacks and Vulnerabilities: Leading Strategies for Responding to a Data Breach Incident.
 The one-hour briefing will discuss important considerations for any business that handles consumer, business or personal information in today’s rapidly evolving technical and legal environment.
-Please click here for additional information and to register for the briefing.

 Below we illustrate a sampling of high-profile data breach incidents that occurred in 2011 and some of the potential trends they illustrate, followed by an update of legal developments relating to breach notification obligations, and a discussion of insurance issues that may arise from data breach incidents.